The potassium urine test measures the amount of potassium in a certain amount of urine.

-This test involves only normal urination, and there is no discomfort.
+This test involves only normal urination.
+There is no discomfort.

 It may also be done to diagnose or confirm disorders of the kidneys or adrenal glands.

-The usual range for a person on a regular diet is 25 to 125 milliequivalents per liter per day.
-However, lower or higher urinary levels may occur depending on the amount of potassium in your diet and the amount of potassium in the body.
+The usual range for a person on a regular diet is 25 to 125 mEq/l per day.
+Lower or higher urinary levels may occur depending on the amount of potassium in your diet and the amount of potassium in your body.